fullstack-development/web3-roadmap/defi/tokenomics.md

 * What is token supply?
 What is circullation supply?
 What is total supply?
 What is max. supply?
 * What is marketcap?
 * What is Deflationary и Inflationary token model types?
-* What is a 'utility' of the token?
+* What is an 'utility' of the token?
+* Bitcoin is utility or security token?

 Tasks: